striezel-stash/string-lite/README.md

 ## In a nutshell

 **string lite** is a single-file header-only library to provide various string algorithms.
+Firstly meant to get you up and running easily, not necessarily to provide everything that might be useful and in the most efficient manner.

-*string lite* is inspired on...
+Creating *string lite* I've had a look at the [C++ standard](https://eel.is/c++draft/#strings), [Boost](https://www.boost.org/doc/libs/1_60_0/doc/html/string_algo.html), [Facebook Folly](https://github.com/facebook/folly/blob/master/folly/String.h), the [Python standard library](https://docs.python.org/3/library/string.html) and several algorithms I created over time.

 **Features and properties of string lite** are ease of installation (single header), freedom of dependencies other than the standard library.